-This Standard defines World Wide Web Consortium (W3C) Extensible Markup Language (XML) structure and constraints on the contents of XML 1.1 documents that can be used to represent extensible event stream (XES) instances.
-A XES instance corresponds to a file-based event log or a formatted event stream that can be used to transfer event-driven data in a transparent manner from a first site to a second site.
-Typically, the first site will be the site generating this event-driven data (for example, workflow systems, case handling systems, procurement systems, devices like wafer steppers and X-ray machines, and hospitals) while the second site will be the site analyzing this data (for example, by data scientists and/or advanced software systems).
+18 This Standard defines World Wide Web Consortium (W3C) Extensible Markup Language (XML) structure 19 and constraints on the contents of XML 1.1 documents that can be used to represent extensible event 20 stream (XES) instances.
+A XES instance corresponds to a file-based event log or a formatted event stream 21 that can be used to transfer event-driven data in a unified and extensible manner from a first site to a second 22 site.
+Typically, the first site will be the site generating this event-driven data (for example, workflow $\overline{23}$ systems, case handling systems, procurement systems, devices like wafer steppers and X-ray machines, and 24 hospitals) while the second site will be the site analyzing this data (for example, by data scientists and/or 25 advanced software systems).